Moto PGHJanuary 4, 2014

 Thankfully, for the sake of mankind, Bowser’s line has quite a few attractive, yet manly options for your moto-leather desires.

 In an added twist of coolness, Bowser and his team also build custom cafe racers that range from $2,500-$4,500.
-So, you don’t have to break the bank to get your James Dean on.
+So, you can look like James Dean in no time.

 Check out www.motopgh.com for more information.